The year 2017 marks the 140th anniversary of the University of Manitoba.

 The Engineering Access Program has graduated the most Indigenous engineers in Canada: 117 and counting.

 The Rady Faculty of Health Sciences College of Pharmacy is considered one of the strongest in the country, ranking first place on the national licensing exams in five of the last 10 years.

-Last year, the University launched two new local service-learning programs empowering students to create positive change in our community.
+This year, the University launched a new Community Leadership Development Program empowering students to create positive change in our communities.

 University of Manitoba graduate students are the future leaders of our communities, our businesses and our government.
 They fuel innovation with their expertise, generating wealth in our province.

 Every year, graduate students showcase their research at the Three Minute Thesis (3MT®) competition.
 Students are challenged to share their findings in only three minutes, offering the public an opportunity to learn the latest in research.